2026 Education Policy

 REIC Course Exams

-Grading for REIC exams can take up to ten (10) calendar days following the exam
+Grading for REIC exams can take up to ten (10) days following the exam deadline.
+Results

 deadline.
 Results will be provided as either a pass or fail; no numerical grade will be